okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app-private/main/index.md

 **Learning outcomes**

-* Learn how to add a custom SSO integration to your Okta org
+* Learn how to add a private SSO integration to your Okta org
 * Learn how to test your SSO integration in your Okta org

 **What you need**